Anastasia (1997 film): Plot

-In 1916, at a ball in Saint Petersburg, Russia celebrating the Romanov tricentennial, Dowager Empress Marie gives a music box and a necklace inscribed with the words "Together in Paris" as parting gifts to her youngest granddaughter, 8-year-old Grand Duchess Anastasia.
-The ball is suddenly interrupted by Grigori Rasputin, the Romanovs’ former royal advisor.
-The supposed holy man was exposed as a fraud, after wanting to take over Russia until he was finally exiled for treason.
-Seeking revenge, Rasputin sold his soul in exchange for the power to kill his opponent.
-His power is manifested in an unholy reliquary he must protect.
-He uses it to curse the Romanovs and spark the Russian Revolution.
-As the palace is attacked by revolutionary soldiers, Marie and Anastasia escape through a secret passageway, helped by 10-year-old servant boy Dimitri.
+In 1916, at a ball in Saint Petersburg, Russia, celebrating the Romanov tricentennial, Dowager Empress Marie gives a music box and a necklace inscribed with the words "Together in Paris" as parting gifts to her youngest granddaughter, Grand Duchess Anastasia.
+The ball is suddenly interrupted by Grigori Rasputin, the Romanovs' former royal advisor who was exiled for treason.
+Seeking revenge, Rasputin sold his soul in exchange for the power to kill the Romanovs, which manifests in an unholy reliquary that he uses to start the Russian Revolution.
+As the palace is attacked, Marie and Anastasia flee through a hidden door opened by a servant boy.
+However, Anastasia drops her music box in the process.
 Rasputin confronts the two royals on the frozen Little Nevka river, only to fall through the ice and drown.
-The pair reach a moving train; Marie climbs aboard, but Anastasia falls and hits her head, giving her amnesia.
+The pair reaches a moving train; Marie climbs aboard, but Anastasia falls and hits her head while also trying to board, giving her amnesia.

-Ten years later, Russia is now part of the Soviet Union.
-Rumors of Anastasia's survival spread, and Marie offers 10 million rubles for her safe return.
-A now 20-year-old Dimitri who is now a conman, and his partner-in-crime, former nobleman Vladimir Valya "Vlad" Vonitsky Vasilovich, search for an Anastasia look-alike so they can collect the reward.
-Elsewhere, a now 18-year-old Anastasia (now called "Anya") leaves the rural orphanage where she has been living since she got amnesia.
-Accompanied by a stray puppy she names Pooka, she decides to head to Paris to uncover her past, inspired by the inscription on her necklace, but finds she needs an exit visa.
-An old woman advises her to see Dimitri at the abandoned palace; there, Dimitri and Vlad are impressed by Anya's resemblance to the "real" Anastasia.
-They decide to take her to Paris.
+Ten years later, rumors of Anastasia's survival spreads throughout Russia, and Marie offers 10 million rubles for her safe return.
+A conman named Dimitri and his partner-in-crime, former nobleman Vladimir "Vlad" Vasilovich search for an Anastasia look-alike so they can collect the reward.
+Elsewhere, a now grown-up Anastasia (now called "Anya") leaves the rural orphanage where she has been living since her amnesia.
+Accompanied by a stray puppy she names Pooka, she decides to head to Paris to uncover her past, inspired by the inscription on her necklace, but learns she needs an exit visa.
+An old woman advises her to see Dimitri at the abandoned palace; there, Dimitri and Vlad are impressed by Anya's resemblance to the "real" Anastasia and decide to take her to Paris.